-It is here on this vast, gently sloping ground stretching fromKoskinou Gate (La Puerta de la Sivdad) to behind the towerof Italy, just beyond the fortifications, that the Jews of Rhodes have buried their dead for hundreds of years.
+On this vast, slightly sloping land, beginning at Koskinou Gate at “La Puerta de la Sivdad”, and reaching the back of the Tower of Italy beyond the fortifications, the Jews of Rhodes have been buried for hundreds of years.

 It wasn’t until 1938 that De Vecchi decided to set up public gardens in the area.

 To counterbalance this outrage, the Italian authorities gave the Jewish community a new territory next to the Muslim cemetery that lies all the way to Kallithea.
 Some thousands of tombs, mainly those of families with financial means, were moved from the old cemetery to the new, often with the help of relatives who had migrated abroad.

 The oldest of these memorials date back to 1870 are located south of the main cemetery path.
 Around 18 graves containing relics of Rabbis that served in Rhodes.
 Their tombs have therefore been moved and rebuilt at the expense of the community.
 The rest of the tombs, that their families did not have the means to transfer themselves, were destroyed by the Italians and are buried in two cenotaphs.
 As for the tombstones, after the Italians removed about 100 of the most impressive to decorate the governor’s palace, the rest were moved and scattered to the new cemetery.
 However, due to their heavy weight and bad weather, they gradually sank into the ground until they disappeared.